 Ehlers-Danlos Syndrome is actually a group of connective tissue disorders.
 According to the Ehlers-Danlos Society, there are currently thirteen known subtypes of Ehlers-Danlos (maybe you’ve heard of Hypermobile EDS or Classical EDS).
 But each type manifests in different ways.
 A grossly understated example of this is that some of us have fragile blood vessels and organs (that’s the Vascular crowd) while others have unstable and hypermobile joints (that’s the Hypermobile crowd).

 Here’s Why You Might Not Have Heard of Ehlers-Danlos Before:

 It’s pretty rare, especially the vascular, and uh, rarer types.
-The current diagnostic stats say that Vascular Ehlers-Danlos occurs in about 1 out of every 250,000 people.
-If you’re pulling out your calculator like I did, that’s four in a million.
-But.
-Geneticists (mine and the nation’s expert on vEDS) say that vEDS might be more prevalent, but it may be under-diagnosed.
+It has been estimated that Vascular Ehlers-Danlos occurs in about 1 out of every 250,000 people.
+My geneticist says that vEDS might be more prevalent, but it may be under-diagnosed.
 Unfortunately, vEDS often isn’t recognized until someone dies from it.

 Cures?
 Treatments?
 Isn’t there something you can take?

 Nope.
 Nada.
 Nothing.
 Vascular Ehlers-Danlos is incurable and untreatable.
 In our modern world, where medicine is advancing faster than I can learn common core math, this is hard to accept.
 But this is the reality.
 I have been told by doctors to prepare my bucket list and live my life well.